 Using Data to Identify Hot Spots and Predict Bleaching Events

-Part D: Sombrero Reef
+Part D: The Florida Keys Reef Tract

-- Scroll down to the 2006/2007 graph, and compare the summer seasons.
+- Select the 2-year range 2006-2007 to view its graph, and compare the summer seasons.

-Use the Sombrero Reef graphs to answer the following questions.
+Checking InUse the Florida Keys graphs to answer the following questions.

 - Which month is the warmest on average?